-Nikon D7500 versus Nikon P900
+Nikon D7500 vs P900

-The Nikon D7500 and the Nikon Coolpix P900 are two digital cameras that were announced, respectively, in April 2017 and March 2015.
+The Nikon D7500 and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in April 2017 and March 2015.
 The D7500 is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (D7500) and a 1/2.3-inch (P900) sensor.
-The D7500 has a resolution of 20.7 megapixel, whereas the P900 provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D7500 has a resolution of 20.7 megapixels, whereas the P900 provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is somewhat larger (2 percent) than the Nikon D7500.
 It is worth mentioning in this context that the D7500 is splash and dust resistant, while the P900 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens built in, whereas the D7500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D7500 and their specifications in the Nikon Lens Catalog.

 Concerning battery life, the D7500 gets 950 shots out of its EN-EL15a battery, while the P900 can take 360 images on a single charge of its EN-EL23 power pack.
 The power pack in the P900 can be charged via the USB port, which can be very convenient when travelling.